racket/racket/racket/src/cs/README.txt

  * The Racket and Chez Scheme numeric systems likely differ in some ways, and I don't know how much work that will be.

- * Places are implemented as Chez Scheme threads.
-Possibly because a GC is stop-the-world across all threads, however, this implementation currently does not scale as much as the traditional Racket implementation's places.

  * For futures, Chez Scheme exposes OS-level threads with limited safety guarantees.
 An implementation of futures can probably take advantage of threads with thread-unsafe primitives wrapped to divert to a barrier when called in a future.

- * GC-based memory accounting similarly seems to require new support, but that can wait a while.
+ * GC-based memory accounting requires new support from Chez Scheme.

- * Extflonums will probably exist only on the Racket VM for a long while.
+ * Extflonums will probably exist only on the traditional Racket implementation for a long while.

- * For now, `make setup` builds platform-specific ".zo" files in a subdirectory of "compiled" named by the Chez Scheme platform name (e.g., "ta6osx").
-Longer term, although bytecode as it currently exists goes away, platform-independent ".zo" files might contain fully expanded source (possibly also run through Chez Scheme's source-to-source optimizer) with `raco setup` gaining a new step in creating platform-specific compiled code.

 Performance Notes
 -----------------

-The best-case scenario for performance is current the default
+The best-case scenario for performance is currently the default
 configuration:

  * `UNSAFE_COMP` is enabled in "Makefile" --- currently on by default.